ehtick/Reall3dViewer/SPX_EN.md

 <br>

-✅  Open Format `22`, basic data (Optimized for Encoding/Decoding Performance)
+✅  Open Format `22`, basic data (for use when more focus on encoding/decoding performance)

 | Byte Offset | Type      | Field Name            | Description                                                                 |